Correia-jpv/fucking-awesome-dotnet-core/README.md

 * [WampSharp](https://github.com/Code-Sharp/WampSharp) - C# implementation of [The Web Application Messaging Protocol](http://wamp-proto.org/) - Protocol that provides messaging patterns of Remote Procedure Calls and Publish/Subscribe over WebSockets.

 ### Windows Service
-* [Topshelf](https://github.com/Topshelf/Topshelf) - Easy service hosting framework for building Windows services using .NET. `only works for 4.5.x`
+* [Topshelf](https://github.com/Topshelf/Topshelf) - Easy service hosting framework for building Windows services using .NET. `4.5.x or above`

 ## Starter Kits
 * [ASP.NET Core Starter Kit](https://github.com/kriasoft/aspnet-starter-kit) - Opinionated boilerplate for web development based on .NET Core, Kestrel, GraphQL on the backend and Babel, Webpack, React and Redux on the frontend.
 This boilerplate comes in both C# and F# flavors.
 * [ASP.NET Boilerplate](https://github.com/aspnetboilerplate/aspnetboilerplate) - ASP.NET Boilerplate is a starting point for new modern web applications using best practices and most popular tools.
-It's aimed to be a SOLID model, a general-purpose application framework and a project template. `Still using framework 4.5.2`
+It's aimed to be a SOLID model, a general-purpose application framework and a project template. `4.5.x or above`
 * [react-aspnet-boilerplate](https://github.com/pauldotknopf/react-aspnet-boilerplate) - Starting point for building isomorphic React applications with ASP.NET Core 1, leveraging existing techniques.
 * [saaskit](https://github.com/saaskit/saaskit) - Developer toolkit for building SaaS applications.